scroll symbol, Mississippian culture, Moundville, Alabama

 Field Museum, Chicago

-The "Inside Ancient Egypt" exhibit is being presented at the Field Museum in Chicago.
-Read more about this exhibition on the Field Museum's web site at https://www.fieldmuseum.org/at-the-field/exhibitions/inside-ancient-egypt.
+The "Inside Ancient Egypyt" exhibit is being presented at the Field Museum in Chicago.
+Read more about this exhibition on the Field Museum's web site at https://www.fieldmuseum.org/exhibition/inside-ancient-egypt.

-Exhibits and events to be announced.
-The Oriental Institute Museum at the University of Chicago "is a world-renowned showcase for the history, art, and archaeology of the ancient Near East.
+The Institute for the Study of Ancient Cultures at the University of Chicago "is a world-renowned showcase for the history, art, and archaeology of the ancient Near East.
 The museum displays objects recovered by Oriental Institute excavations in permanent galleries devoted to ancient Egypt, Nubia, Persia, Mesopotamia, Syria, Anatolia, and the ancient site of Megiddo, as well as rotating special exhibits."
+Exhibits and events to be announced at https://isac.uchicago.edu/.

 Illinois State Museum Exhibits

-The Illinois State Museum in Springfield, Illinois hosts a number of exhibits concerning archaeology, anthropology, and Illinois' prehistory, including "Changes: Dynamic Illinois Environments" and "Peoples of the Past."
+The Illinois State Museum in Springfield, Illinois hosts a number of exhibits concerning archaeology, anthropology, and Illinois' prehistory, including "Changes: Dynamic Illinois Environments."
 Read more about these exhibitions on the Illinois State Museum's web site at http://www.illinoisstatemuseum.org/content/exhibitions-page.

 Cahokia Mounds State Historic Site